Using the COUNTIF Function to find if a Date Is within 7 Days – 2 Methods

 criteria_range2: The second cell range to count.

-criteria2: Criteria that is applied on criteria_range2.
+criteria2: Criteria applied to criteria_range2.

 Count If Date is within 7 Days with Excel COUNTIF Function